alexshtf/alexshtf.github.io/_posts/2024-06-03-PolynomialBasesRegProps.md

 Is a factor of two always sufficient to reduce the representation gap?
 If not - what is the relationship between the higher degree fit with increasing coefficients and the degree of the original polynomial?
 Personally, I don't know.
 But it's an interesting question.
 What is known is that among the bases that have direct shape control properties via their coefficients, which are colloquially known as "normalized totally-positive bases", the Bernstein basis is the unique basis with "optimal" shape control properties.
 The meaning of the optimality criterion is out of the scope of this post, but I refer the readers to the paper _Shape preserving representations and optimality of the Bernstein basis_[^4] for reference.
 As we mentioned before, these properties are extensively used in computer graphics to represent curves and shapes, including all the text you are reading on the screen.

 It is possible to use the minimal degree via [semidefinite optimization](https://en.wikipedia.org/wiki/Semidefinite_programming) by exploiting the theory of sum-of-squares polynomials, but this is out of the scope of this post.
 Moreover, the heavier computational burdain of semidefinite optimization typically makes this technique less applicable to fitting models to large amounts of data.
 Interested readers are referred to the book _Semidefinite Optimization and Convex Algebraic Geometry_[^3].
-Personally, I found it clear and readable to scientists versed in the language of convex optimization.

 # Concluding remarks

 This exploration of polynomial regression certainly taught me a lot.
 I learned that polynomials are not to be feared when designing regression models, when using a proper basis.
 The simplicity of polynomials is appealing - they have only one hyperparameter to tune, which is their degree.
 There are plenty of other function bases that can be used when fitting a nonlinear model using linear regression techniques, such as cubic splines, or radial basis functions.
 All of them are very useful, but they require more hyperparameter tuning, which may result in longer model fitting times and a slower model experimentation feedback loop.
 For example, splines, which are essentially piecewise polynomials with continuous (higher order) derivatives, require specifying their degree, the number of break-points, and the degree of derivative continuity.
 But given enough computational resources and data, these techniques probably perform better than polynomials.

+I hope you enjoyed this series as much as I did, and the next posts will probably be on a different subject.

 ---